 Inside, we're divided into distinct segments by thin, white membranes which radiate from the centre like wheel spokes.
 Our flesh comprises hundreds of small translucent juice sacs.
 Some varieties are seedless.

 In Australia, we're almost available all year round.
 We are at our juicy best from April to October but can be hard to find in January.

 Did you know?

-We're usually sold by colour and variety.
-Pigmented varieties, with a red blush, are becoming increasingly popular because they are often sweeter than the yellow varieties.
+Pink and red fleshed fruit varieties are becoming increasingly popular because they are often sweeter than the yellow varieties.
 Let me introduce you.

 Why Grapefruit Are Good To Eat

 We're one of the larger citrus fruits, produced on an evergreen, tree, which grows up to 5.5 metres tall.
 Our parent tree has large, glossy green, oval leaves, with white fragrant flowers which form fruit after pollination.
 When young the tree is sensitive to cold weather, so grows much better in a tropical climate.